imosmdrk58/Xolmaz-olsun/README.md

 - **MangaDex API**: No API key needed, just pure manga magic.
 - **OCR Translation**: Powered by `easyocr-js` and Google Translate API.
 - **TTS**: 20+ AI voices with customizable speed and language.
+- **Latest Activity Feed**: Real-time community discussions scraped from MangaDex forums to keep you updated on fan conversations.
 - **Responsive Design**: Flawless on desktop, tablet, or mobile.

 ---